We read from Sri Caitanya-caritamrta, Madhya-lila, Chapter 19:

 Sri Caitanya Mahaprabhu taught Srila Rupa Gosvami the ultimate limit of the truth about Lord Krsna, the truth about devotional service, and the truth about transcendental mellows, culminating in conjugal love between Radha and Krsna.
 Finally He told Rupa Gosvami about the ultimate conclusions of Srimad-Bhagavatam.

-In His talks with Rupa Gosvami, Lord Caitanya began with the most basic knowledge and proceeded gradually to the highest.
-Rupa Gosvami begins Bhakti-rasamrta-sindhu a little after Lord Caitanya began, with pure devotional service, and he ends with the highest perfection of pure devotional service, madhurya-rasa.
-Although he mentions madhurya-rasa as one of the five principal mellows in Bhakti-rasamrta-sindhu, he describes madhurya-rasa elaborately in another book, Ujjvala-nilamani.
+In His talks with Rupa Gosvami, Lord Chaitanya began with the most basic knowledge and proceeded gradually to the highest.
+Rupa Gosvami begins Bhakti-rasamrta-sindhu a little after where Lord Chaitanya began, with pure devotional service, and he ends with the highest perfection of pure devotional service, madhurya-rasa.
+Although in Bhakti-rasamrta-sindhu he mentions madhurya-rasa as one of the five principal mellows, he describes it elaborately in another book, Ujjvala-nilamani.

 ramananda-pase yata siddhanta sunila